jashodgson-beep/LATTE-RUSH-A2/README.md

 General Information

+WHAT IS IT?
-"Latte Rush" in MakeCode Arcade using Python
+"Latte Rush" in MakeCode Arcade using Python.
+"Latte Rush" is a fast-paced game where players navigate obstacles, collect lattes for extra health, and make quick strategic decisions to reach the end efficiently.

 What problem does it (intend to) solve?
 This project's objective is to use design principles and the basics of coding to create a playable digital prototype while investigating iterative design through testing and improvement.